-Homestay accommodation is a great way to learn about New Zealand culture and to practise your English in a friendly and relaxed environment.
+Homestay accommodation is a great way to learn about New Zealand culture and to practice your English in a friendly and relaxed environment.

 Many students choose to stay in a homestay for the duration of their course.
 Others choose to stay for the first few weeks and then find alternative accommodation when they are more familiar with living in Auckland.